Drugs and Crime Research

 See a list of NIJ-funded research projects on market disruption.

-NIJ funds projects to identify and assess new drug-testing and detection methods, technologies and strategies.
+NIJ funds projects to identify and assess drug detection methods, technologies and strategies for law enforcement and offender monitoring.
 See:

 See a list of NIJ-funded technology and forensic research projects.